raffis/kjournal/docs/server/install.md

 ## Install the pre-compiled apiserver

-=== "kjournal"
-    ```sh
-    kjournal install -n kjournal-system
-    ```

-=== "Kustomize"
-    ```sh
-    kustomize build github.com/raffis/kjournal//config/default | kubectl apply -f -
-    ```

-=== "Helm"
-    ```sh
-    helm upgrade kjournal --install oci://ghcr.io/raffis/charts/kjournal
-    ```

-    You may find addtional documentation regarding support chart values in the chart documentation [here](methods/helm).

-!!!
-Note
-    You need to configure the kjournal-apiserver for your logging backend. kjournal will not serve any data if no backend is configured.
-    Please follow the next chapter.

-!!!
-Warning
-    It is recommended to enable certmanager support on any production cluster.
-See bellow.

-## Configure apiserver

 A backing storage needs to be confgured in order to tell kjournal from where it can get the data.
 This is the longterm storage your log shippers will send data to.

-Each installation method offers couple of preconfigured installation templates to get started.
+All installation method offer a couple of preconfigured installation templates to get started.
 Visit the [config](/kjournal/server/config) page for more information regarding the kjournal apiserver config.
+The default behaviour is elasticsearch as backing storage and it expects kjournal structured documents.

 === "kjournal"
     ```sh
-    kjournal install -n kjournal-system --with-config-template=<config-template-name>
+    kjournal install -n kjournal-system --with-config-template=elasticsearch-kjournal-structured
-    ```

-=== "Helm"
-    ```sh
-    helm upgrade kjournal --install oci://ghcr.io/raffis/charts/kjournal --set apiserverConfig.templateName=<config-template-name>
     ```

 === "Kustomize"